Best Strategies to Reduce Post-Facelift Swelling

 A good recovery, complete with great results, begins with a well-chosen facial plastic surgeon.
 Work with a board-certified facial plastic surgeon with a track record of proven results in order to get minimal post-facelift swelling and incredible results.

-Begin the planning stages of your facelift today by booking a consultation with Dr. Andrew Frankel, board certified in both Facial Plastic and Reconstructive Surgery and Otolaryngology-Head and Neck Surgery (ENT).
+Begin the planning stages of your Facelift Los Angeles procedure today by booking a consultation with Dr. Andrew Frankel, board certified in both Facial Plastic and Reconstructive Surgery and Otolaryngology-Head and Neck Surgery (ENT).
 His focus is on facial rejuvenation, especially through procedures such as the facelift, brow lift, or eyelid surgery, as well as rhinoplasty.
 Since 1994, Dr. Frankel has been practicing at the Lasky Clinic and earned recognition as an expert in his field.
 He has many publications on a variety of topics including midface lifts, Botox, rhinoplasty, and more.
 To consult with Dr. Frankel, contact the Lasky Clinic located at 201 South Lasky Drive in Beverly Hills, California.
 Call